andrey-campos/python-and-dsa/README.md

 # Python Data Structures & Algorithms

 A comprehensive collection of Python implementations and explanations for fundamental data structures and algorithms, designed for computer science and mathematics students preparing for technical interviews and coursework.
+Also a deepdive into advanced Python through my personal notes of the book *Fluent Python*

 ## What's Inside